WenciXin/personal-website/content/publication/tactile-sensor-for-magnitude-and-direction-detection-based-on-a-liquid-alloy-droplet/index.md

   - Bei Wang
   - Wenci Xin
   - Zhigang Wu
-publication: MRS 2019
+publication: MRS 2019 (Poster)
 abstract: >-
   To measure the tactile signals, such as magnitude, strain and especially direction, various types of sensors have been developed.
-However, these devices are

-  either very complex in structureonly or only can obtain single signal.
+However, these devices are either very complex in structureonly or only can obtain single signal.
 This work presents a novel soft tactile sensor with capacitance between liquid alloy based

   hemisphere and planar electrodes.
 Due to the nature high surface tension and flowability of liquid alloy droplet, the dynamic re-distribution of charges on electrodes